PortiESP/porti-web-cmd/README.md

 - `projects` ~ Recent projects
 - `skills` ~ Tree of the skills I've developed over the years
 - `superheroes` ~ References to the online resources that I found useful
+- `github` ~ Opens the github page of the project
+- `shutdown` ~ Simulates a shutdown of a computer, the next refresh will load the booting animation again

 ### Minigames